oliwarner/django-multifactor/README.md

 # ![django-multifactor - Easy multi-factor authentication for Django](https://raw.githubusercontent.com/oliwarner/django-multifactor/master/logo3.png)

 Probably the easiest multi-factor for Django.
 Ships with standalone views, opinionated defaults and a very simple integration pathway to retrofit onto mature sites.
-Supports [FIDO2/WebAuthn](https://en.wikipedia.org/wiki/WebAuthn) and [TOTP authenticators](https://en.wikipedia.org/wiki/Time-based_One-time_Password_algorithm), with removable fallbacks options for email, SMS, carrier pigeon, or whatever other token exchange you can think of.
+Supports [FIDO2/WebAuthn](https://en.wikipedia.org/wiki/WebAuthn) and [TOTP authenticators](https://en.wikipedia.org/wiki/Time-based_One-time_Password_algorithm), with removable fallback options for email, SMS, carrier pigeon, or whatever other token exchange you can think of.
+U2F has been removed in 0.6.

 This is ***not*** a passwordless authentication system. django-multifactor is a second layer of defence.

-Based on [`django-mfa2`](https://pypi.org/project/django-mfa2/) but quickly diverging.

 [![PyPI version](https://badge.fury.io/py/django-multifactor.svg)](https://badge.fury.io/py/django-multifactor)